Alex Allen | 31 March 2022

 2. Use this time to audit current reporting

-Before you transition your existing reporting settings, you may want to view this time as a good opportunity to audit your existing reporting set-up.
+Before you transition your existing reporting settings, you may want to view this time as a good opportunity to audit your existing reporting setup.
 Think about what your current reporting is showing you and whether it’s capturing all the business-critical, as well as ‘nice-to-have’, insights that you require.
 Don’t transition over a reporting framework that isn’t working for you, use this time to optimise your reporting workflow and improve efficiencies.
-If you’re unsure of how to optimise your reporting, seek consultation from an agency who can dedicate resource to guide you.
+If you’re unsure of how to optimise your reporting, seek consultation from an agency that can dedicate resources to guide you.

 3. Save historical data

 You’ll still be able to access previously processed historical data for around 6 months after the sunsetting of Universal Analytics and Universal Analytics 360.
 However, you may want to consider exporting any reports so you can refer to these at a later date.
 If you don’t already track historical data outside of GA, this may be a good time to kick-start that!

 4. Seek additional support for your reporting

 Data and analytics can be a complicated web of stats, charts, and figures if you’re not familiar with it.
 Instead of trying to weave through this alone seek support from specialists that are experts in Google Analytics, as well as other analytics platforms.
 By onboarding an agency to manage this for you, it will help you to smoothly transition your analytics and reporting set-up whilst saving you time, resources and hassle.